magnars/kaocha-runner.el/README.md

 - `kaocha-runner-run-all-tests`

-   If you want to bind a key for running all tests directly, without having to prefix it, this is the command for you.
+   Runs all tests in the project.

 - `kaocha-runner-show-warnings`